 Build excitement leading up to Presidents’ Day with FUN trivia!
 Kids (and adults!) love to learn new facts and show what they know.
-Here are some of our favorite ways to incorporate presidential facts into the classroom, plus 30 presidential trivia questions to fit your activities.
+Here are some of our favorite ways to incorporate presidential facts into the classroom or homeschool, plus 30 presidential trivia questions to fit your activities.
 Products shown are from our Presidents' Day Collection.

 1. Facts Add Up!

 Create a display area to feature facts about US presidents.